toddlucas/cotemplate/doc/overview/client/platform-events-system.md

 ## Overview

-The Platform Events System provides a type-safe, event-driven foundation for real-time state management across the Basalt application.
+The Platform Events System provides a type-safe, event-driven foundation for real-time state management across the application.
 It enables components to communicate through events while maintaining clean separation of concerns.

 ## Quick Start